alt-magick/Mage-The-Ascension/README.md

 </pre><br>

 • Restoration<br><br>
- Power: Renewal / Healing
+ Power: Renewal / Healing<br>
- Knowledge: Forgiveness - Liberating from suffering caused by transgressions.
+ Knowledge: Forgiveness - Liberating from suffering caused by transgressions.<br>
  Description: The Power of Restoration holds the gift of healing.
 It grants the ability to alleviate pain, cure diseases, and bring renewal to the afflicted.
 This power emerges from the understanding of Forgiveness, recognizing that suffering often stems from transgressions.
 By embracing forgiveness, a wizard becomes a conduit for healing and restoration.
 <br><pre>
 •	Sense illness